 The system of altimetry used in Australia makes use of a transition layer between the transition altitude (which is always 10,000 ft) and the transition level which is typically FL110 (but can be up to F125 depending on the QNH) in order to separate aircraft that are using QNH from those using 1013.2 hPa as a pressure datum.

 For all operations at or below the transition altitude, the altimeter reference will be:

 - the current local QNH of a station along the route within 100 nm of the aircraft, or

-- the current area forecast QNH if the current local QNH is not known.
+- the forecast area QNH if the current local QNH is not known.

 For cruising in the standard pressure region, the altimeter reference must be 1013.2 hPa.